Global-Local Self-Distillation for Visual Representation Learning: Appendix

 \section{Appendix}

 In a first step, we review the multi-crop strategy \cite{swav}.
 The pseudo-code for the global-crop algorithm and the multi-crop algorithm can be respectively found in \cref{alg:savit} and \cref{alg:spade-multi}.
-We then show visualizations of the matchings which are enforced at training time and finish by showing results of the correspondence mapping between two different images based on the similarity of the local-representations.
+We then show visualizations of the matchings which are enforced at training time, visualizations of the collapse of the similarity matching function and visualizations of the correspondence mapping between two different images based on the similarity of the local-representations.